Samuel Wilson Warneford: Life

 Warneford's views on religious matters were zealous, fierce even, and he had a dislike for those who believed differently.
 His friend and biographer, Thomas Vaughan, noted that he saw "the subtle designs of the Jesuits, and the insidious intrusion of malignant dissenters" as the most significant challenge to his philanthropic endeavours.
-He bought the advowsons of Lydiard Millicent, in Wiltshire, and Bourton-on-the-Hill, in Gloucestershire, in 1809 and 1810, respectively.
+He bought the advowsons of Lydiard Millicent, in Wiltshire, and Bourton-on-the-Hill, in Gloucestershire, in 1809 and 1810, respectively, and the latter became his principal place of residence.
 It was also in 1810 that he was awarded a DCL degree.
 He retained the rectorship of Lydiard Millicent until his death in 1855, although he sold the advowson to Pembroke College, Oxford in 1828.
 In additional to these clerical interests, he was appointed an honorary canon of Gloucester Cathedral in 1844.

 Described as shy, puny and delicate as a child, Warneford was also considered reclusive as an adult, despite having to undertake considerable amounts of travel to oversee his benefactions.
 His dress was generally outmoded, his house unkempt, and the horses that he relied upon to draw his carriage for his many miles of travel were bought when they were old and past their best.
 Always attentive to his legacy, he left many codicils to his will, which omitted his family just as he had refused them charity during his lifetime.
-He was not unaware of his nature, describing himself on one occasion as "a miser - a calculating miser".
+He was not unaware of his nature, describing himself on one occasion as "a miser – a calculating miser".

 Warneford died on 11 January 1855 at his rectory in Bourton, aged 92, and was buried in the church there.
 He may have had regrets as he lay dying, saying that "I should have been kinder, I should have been more considerate and understanding."